 This has a name in the business world; it’s called 'unconscious incompetence’, and it’s one of the main reasons people are let go from their jobs.
 I’m not saying this to scare, but to just be aware having a lot to learn and starting off at the bottom is no bad thing.

 If graduates want to work in digital marketing - great.
 But ask yourself: do you know how to optimise a web page so that it appears on page one of Google?
 Do you know how to create a Facebook ad campaign targeting affluent men in the North of England?
-Do you know how to craft an HTML email that would get a click through rate of over 20%?
+Do you know how to craft a HTML email that would get a click through rate of over 20%?
 This type of practical knowledge is why so many employers demand that you have some experience - you don’t learn this stuff at university, so it seems a little unfair I know.

 Don’t do what I did and apply for every role that sort of sounded about right, relying on your degree to get you through.
 It won’t.
 Start with a plan, one that looks something like this:

 The trick here is to go through the job description with a highlighter pen and highlight the skills they list and then think of an example of a time when you displayed that skill.

-If you have some relevant experience then great, if you don’t have any relevant experience, there are several ways to get some without having to work for free for months e.g. creating a blog, networking and creating an online CV.
+If you have some relevant experience then great, if you don’t have any relevant experience there are several ways to get some without having to work for free for months e.g. creating a blog, networking and creating an online CV.

 Don’t bury the relevant information in amongst the other stuff you’ve done.
 Simply omit the other stuff if it’s not relevant.

 The letter doesn’t need to be formal, neither should it be boring.
 You are going for a marketing role so your job is to explain to the recruiter what they get when they hire you.
 Sell yourself.
 Think about what’s in it for them.

 Usually, the most common reason for people feeling nervous is a lack of knowledge of their subject matter.
 Even if you have some experience, you may not feel as if you can speak confidently about the topic of digital marketing.

 A little preparation and planning goes a long way when applying for your first graduate digital marketing job.
-As Lucy puts it “imagine that you are the product that you are selling to a company, and be sure to demonstrate the value you offer and sell the benefit the company receives when they employ you.
+As Lucy puts it “imagine that you are the product that you are selling to a company, and be sure to demonstrate the value you offer and sell the benefit the company receives when they employ you".

 Find more advice and training courses on the Digital Marketing for Graduates website.